kiwidamien/StackedTurtles/content/my_first_package/08_making_a_package_summary.md

 ```

 Congratulations!
 You have now installed a package on the Python Package Index, and made it available to the world.

+**Note**

+1. This will work for at most one user.
+The name of your package has to be unique on PyPI.